 The first way is with ingredients, as mentioned above.
 A little flour or corn starch improves the overall structure of the cheesecake, making it cleaner and less likely to fall apart.

 You can also cook the cheesecake in what’s called a water bath.
-Basically, you set the cheesecake in a roasting pan, fill it with a couple inches of water, and set it in the oven.
+Basically, you set the cheesecake in a roasting pan, fill it with a couple of inches of water, and set it in the oven.
 The cake will cook slowly and evenly, and the water ensures that the surface won’t dry out.
 It’s basically a steam room for your cheesecake.
 You’ll get a perfectly smooth texture all the way through with this method.